crtaylor315/PrintNightmare-Before-Halloween/README.md

 **Make sure to restart the print spooler after it has been disabled**

+To isolate the machine, most people think of simply unplugging the machine from the power source; however, some corporations may not want to leap right into this as having this particular machine offline may be very expensive so they may prefer to find alternative ways.

 # Reproduction of the exploit <br />

 There are a couple of options one can perform to reproduce the exploit.
 As of now, the exploits we are discussing are no longer active without rolling back patches on the Windows target machine and executing code from the Impacket GitHub page to build an environment that can replicate the attack on Linux.
 On Windows, you must adjust the Windows share settings to allow the event to happen.
 The target machine must not have the patch that Microsoft rolled out in an attempt to fix this issue.
 If it does have the patch, it must be rolled back to an earlier time before the patch was applied. <br />